-APPENDIX 1: Minimum Standards for fencing and revegetation
+APPENDIX 1: Minimum Standards for Fencing and Revegetation

 In applying for funding, landowners and managers must agree to undertake works in accordance with the following Minimum Standards for the Peel-Harvey Catchment.
+Please include these Standards in the design of your project.
 Note that these are minimum standards and some local conditions may warrant higher specification works.
+The Funding Agreement between PHCC and each successful applicant will require you to meet or exceed these Standards.